spha-code/kubernetes/README.md

 #### ➤ Expose the deployment - Make the application accessible from outside the cluster
     kubectl expose deployment hello-kind --type=NodePort --port=8080 --target-port=80

+With this command Kubernetes creates a Service object automatically.
+This Service is named hello-kind (same as the deployment, unless you add --name) of type NodePort listening on port 8080 on the Service forwarding traffic to port 80 on the Pods.

 #### ➤ (Optional) Check what NodePort was assigned - NodePort defaults to 30000-32767 unless set with `--node-port`

     kubectl get svc hello-kind